-Having used Xero accounting software now for over 5 years we come across the same problems over and over again.
+Having used Xero Bookkeeping software now for over 5 years we come across the same problems over and over again.
 Read our guide to avoiding the most common Xero problems

 These mistakes are easy to make but can have a serious effect on the accuracy of your accounts.